jnozzi/cocoadev.com/markdown/JPEGsNSImage.md

-I am having problems regarding the quality of images I manipulate with General/NSImage and I would really appreciate some advice...
+I am having problems regarding the quality of images I manipulate with NSImage and I would really appreciate some advice...

-I have a very high quality JPEG file, which if read into an General/NSBitmapImageRep, and then saved to a file will be outputted at the same resolution and quality which is great!
+I have a very high quality JPEG file, which if read into an NSBitmapImageRep, and then saved to a file will be outputted at the same resolution and quality which is great!

-BUT, I wish to manipulate this image (i.e. composite other images over it etc. and draw onto) and hence I think I need to use General/NSImage.
+BUT, I wish to manipulate this image (i.e. composite other images over it etc. and draw onto) and hence I think I need to use NSImage.

-However whenever I use General/NSImage, no matter what I do the quality of the image is degraded too much.
-Is there any way to either prevent this from happening or to draw and manipulate an instance of General/NSBitmapImageRep
+However whenever I use NSImage, no matter what I do the quality of the image is degraded too much.
+Is there any way to either prevent this from happening or to draw and manipulate an instance of NSBitmapImageRep

-For example, when I comment out my General/NSImage, the code works fine:
+For example, when I comment out my NSImage, the code works fine:

 	[progressMeter startAnimation:self];
-	General/[[NSGraphicsContext currentContext] setImageInterpolation:General/NSImageInterpolationHigh];
+	[[NSGraphicsContext currentContext] setImageInterpolation:NSImageInterpolationHigh];

-	General/NSString* str = General/[[NSString alloc] initWithString:@"~/Desktop/myImage.jpg"];
+	NSString* str = [[NSString alloc] initWithString:@"~/Desktop/myImage.jpg"];
 	str = [str stringByExpandingTildeInPath];

-	General/NSData* data = General/[[NSData alloc] initWithContentsOfFile:str];
+	NSData* data = [[NSData alloc] initWithContentsOfFile:str];

-	General/NSBitmapImageRep* image = General/[[NSBitmapImageRep alloc] initWithData:data];
+	NSBitmapImageRep* image = [[NSBitmapImageRep alloc] initWithData:data];
 	[data autorelease];

-// Commented out code begin ////// If used with General/NSImage, the quality is affected drastically
+// Commented out code begin ////// If used with NSImage, the quality is affected drastically

-/*	General/NSImage* myImage = General/[[NSImage alloc] initWithSize:[image size]];
+/*	NSImage* myImage = [[NSImage alloc] initWithSize:[image size]];

 	[myImage addRepresentation:image];
 	[myImage lockFocus];
-	General/[NSBezierPath fillRect:General/NSMakeRect(50,50,100,100)];
+	[NSBezierPath fillRect:NSMakeRect(50,50,100,100)];
 	[myImage unlockFocus];

-	image = General/[[NSBitmapImageRep alloc] initWithData:[myImage General/TIFFRepresentation]];
+	image = [[NSBitmapImageRep alloc] initWithData:[myImage TIFFRepresentation]];
 	*/
 // Commented out code end //////

-	General/NSDictionary *imageProps = General/[NSDictionary dictionaryWithObject:General/[NSNumber numberWithFloat:0.9] forKey:General/NSImageCompressionFactor];
+	NSDictionary *imageProps = [NSDictionary dictionaryWithObject:[NSNumber numberWithFloat:0.9] forKey:NSImageCompressionFactor];
-	data = [image representationUsingType:General/NSJPEGFileType properties:imageProps];
+	data = [image representationUsingType:NSJPEGFileType properties:imageProps];

-	str = General/[[NSString alloc] initWithString:@"~/Desktop/outImage.jpg"];
+	str = [[NSString alloc] initWithString:@"~/Desktop/outImage.jpg"];
 	str = [str stringByExpandingTildeInPath];

 	[data writeToFile:str atomically:NO];

-However, if I remove the comments, the JPEG is put through an General/NSImage and its quality is very poor and the JPEG is a much smaller size.
+However, if I remove the comments, the JPEG is put through an NSImage and its quality is very poor and the JPEG is a much smaller size.
 I would very much appreciate any advice!
 Thanks

 ----

 One hint unrelated to image processing: The following is silly and it will leak the allocated string

-	str = General/[[NSString alloc] initWithString:@"~/Desktop/outImage.jpg"];
+	str = [[NSString alloc] initWithString:@"~/Desktop/outImage.jpg"];
 	str = [str stringByExpandingTildeInPath];